bz150/shopping-cart/README.md

 Lastly, the SENDGRID_TEMPLATE_ID is up to you to create.
 If you add a [dynamic template](https://mc.sendgrid.com/dynamic-templates), SendGrid will provide you an ID.
 ```
 SENDGRID_API_KEY = key
-SENDER_ADDRESS = "user@email.com"
+SENDER_ADDRESS = "your@email.com"
 SENDGRID_TEMPLATE_ID = key
 ```
-This is an example template, once again based off of Prof. Rossetti's.
+This is an example template code once again based off of Prof. Rossetti's.
 Please feel free to customize it based off of your goals.
 ```
 <html>
     <head>